Your money is only as safe as your employee's weakest password.

 Review audit logs and admin permissions monthly.

 Modern phishing and spoofed invoices look completely legitimate, especially to busy employees trying to complete tasks quickly.
-Studies and experience have shown that neither professionalism nor intelligence are effective deterrents to contemporary AI-powered attacks.
+Neither professionalism nor intelligence are effective deterrents to contemporary AI-powered attacks.

 Quarterly micro-training on red flags and tips.